-Shawn Trail is a percussionist and computer scientist working at the intersection of tradition and innovation.
+Shawn Trail is an educator and percussionist/computer scientist working at the intersection of tradition and innovation.
 A dedicated advocate for human rights, social justice, inclusion, access and cultural equity, Trail has worked to establish music technology educational programs/facilities for underrepresented communities (past affiliations include: University Settlement, Future Leaders Institute, iUrbanTean, Rosemary Anderson).
 Access to information and resources are the biggest hurdles to pursuing music technology vocationally.
 Also, the skills learned through music technology education can be a vehicle for self-empowerment leading to pathways in engineering and the sciences.
-Currently Trail is a Research Fellow and Affiliate Faculty member of Make+Think+Code at PNCA.
-He is most previously a co-founder/full-time faculty member at PCC Cascade Campus' Music and Sonic Arts Program.
-Prior to that he served as Director of Performance Arts Technologies at Oregon State University where he created the Master of Arts in Interdisciplinary Studies track in Music and Technology while overseeing duties creating STEAM opportunities as special liaison between the School of Arts and Communications and the College of Engineering.
-Trail completed Doctoral studies from the University of Victoria, BC in Interdisciplinary Studies: Computer Science, Music.
+Currently Trail is Visiting Assistant Professor/Artist-in-Residence in Sound Arts at Dakota State University.
+He is most previously, a Research Fellow and Affiliate Faculty member of Make+Think+Code at PNCA.
+Prior to that he was a co-founder/full-time faculty member at PCC Cascade Campus' Music and Sonic Arts Program.
+From 2013-2015 he served as Director of Performance Arts Technologies at Oregon State University where he created the Master of Arts in Interdisciplinary Studies track in Music and Technology while overseeing duties creating STEAM opportunities as special liaison between the School of Arts and Communications and the College of Engineering.
+Trail completed Doctoral research from the University of Victoria, BC in Interdisciplinary Studies: Computer Science, Music.
 His dissertation is titled "Non-invasive Gesture Sensing, Physical Modeling, Machine Learning and Acoustic Accusation for Pitched Percussion".
 Trail holds a Master of Music degree in Studio Composition from SUNY Purchase College Conservatory of Music; and a dual Bachelor of Arts in Music Technology/Percussion Performance from Bellarmine University in Louisville, Ky.
 He has performed and published his research on novel musical human-computer interfaces, sound synthesis and robotics at NIME, ICMC, SMC, and IEEE.
-As a Fulbright Fellow with Medialogy at Aalborg University within the School of Information and Communication Technology in Copenhagen, Denmark, Trail focused on Sonic Interaction Design/Sound and Music Computing.
-Trail has been a composer-in-residence with LEMUR (League of Electronic Musical Robots) in Brooklyn, NY; and twice artist-in-residence at STEIM (Studio for Electro-Instrumental Music) in Amsterdam, NL.
-Trail has worked with robotic music pioneers Eric Singer, Trimpin, Karmetik and EMMI (Expressive Machines Musical Instruments ).
+As a Fulbright Fellow with Medialogy in Copenhagen, Denmark, Trail focused on Sonic Interaction Design/Sound and Music Computing.
+Trail has been a composer-in-residence with LEMUR (League of Electronic Musical Robots) in Brooklyn, NY; and twice artist-in-residence at STEIM (Studio for Electro-Instrumental Music) in Amsterdam, NL and has worked with robotic music pioneers Eric Singer, Trimpin, Karmetik and EMMI (Expressive Machines Musical Instruments ).
 In 2010 Trail served as Interface and Robotics Technician for 20+ time Grammy recipient Pat Metheny’s Orchestrion Tour and HD/3D Documentary.
 As a performer/producer Trail has toured Europe and North America performing on many stages ranging from Lincoln Center to Webster Hall, Tivoli Koncertsal to Montreal Jazzfest, sharing bills with artists ranging from Meshell Ndegeocello, Budos Band, to Pharoah Sanders.
-In the studio Trail has collaborated with innovators ranging from Bernard Purdie to Phil Moffa, Watter to Jaga Jazzist and conducted research in traditional percussion and Afropop music in Ghana, West Africa as a visiting researcher at the International Center for African Music and Dance at the University of Ghana.
+In the studio Trail has collaborated with innovators ranging from Bernard Purdie, Phil Moffa, Watter, Freak Heat Waves to Jaga Jazzist and more, and conducted research on traditional percussion and Afropop music in Ghana, West Africa as a visiting researcher at the International Center for African Music and Dance at the University of Ghana.
 His work has been featured in the NY Times, Songlines Magazine, Academy Award nominated film Favela Rising and he has collaborated with multi-platinum record producers Peter Dennenberg and Andrew Schepps on recording and synthesis design projects.
-Trail runs Lost Audio, an active digital R&D lab and analog recording studio in Portland, Oregon.
+Trail also operates Lost Audio, an active digital R&D lab and analog recording studio.

 MUSIC TECHNOLOGY RESEARCH: HYPERINSTRUMENTS, MUSICAL ROBOTICS, HCI, DSP/SYNTHESIS AND MUSIC INFORMATION RETRIEVAL.